"Lithium to the MAX!"

 MAX Power sees an incredible opportunity to take part in the growing demand for electric vehicles, mobile devices, and grid storage that is creating a long-term supply shortage and increasing lithium prices.

-All-In on Lithium
+All-IN on Lithium

 With the Biden Administration providing $3.16B USD in funding for lithium projects domestically, and investing $5B USD towards the EV charging network, the U.S. is all in on the electrification of America.
 [1] – and Canada has adopted a similar position.